open-cluster-management/hub-of-hubs-ui-components/README.md

    npm test
    ```

-3. Start the storybook
+3. Build the package

    ```
-   npm start
+   npm build
    ```

 ## Adding a new component